endless-sky/endless-sky-wiki/wiki/CreatingSales.md

         discount 40
 ```

-Added in **v0.10.11**, the above example would make any planet with the "Random Flivvers" "shipyard stock have a 20% chance of selling 5 Flivvers on a discount of 40%. "shipyard stock" basically lets you have a random chance of a planet selling ships.
+Added in **v.
+0.10.11**, the above example would make any planet with the "Random Flivvers" `shipyard stock` have a 20% chance of selling 5 Flivvers with a discount of 40 percent.

 ```
 "shipyard stock" "Random Sparrows"